 Research

-My research program has produced 8 papers with 5 as first author and 6 as corresponding author.
-These include a publication in Humanities and Social Sciences Communications, submissions under review at Government Information Quarterly, PNAS Nexus, Regulation & Governance, The International Journal of Press/Politics, and projects targeting PNAS.
-My research has received support from competitive grants from LSE, OpenAI, Google, and Social Science Research Council (USA).
+My research program has produced 8 papers, including 5 as first author and 6 as corresponding author.
+These include a publication in Humanities and Social Sciences Communications, submissions Revise and Resubmit at Telematics and Informatics, under review at PNAS Nexus, Information, Communication and Society, The International Journal of Press/Politics, and projects targeting PNAS.

 Job Market Paper